decred/dcrdocs/docs/glossary.md

 #### Nonce

 The word nonce is derived from "number used once".
-In the context of Decred, this usually refers to a 4-byte field in the block header which is adjusted by proof-of-work miners so that the hash of the block is lower than or equal to the current difficulty target of the network.
+In the context of Decred, this usually refers to a 4-byte field in the block header which, along with some additional bytes used as an extra nonce, is adjusted by proof-of-work miners so that the hash of the block is lower than or equal to the current difficulty target of the network.

 ## O